 Arguably, fascism is a form of liberation but altogether the wrong kind.
 Many fascists, oddly enough, apparently wish to liberate the oppressor from the oppressed.
 This pseudo–deliverance is unequivocally opposed by ALCC.
 Some fash crudely misappropriate the language and symbols of the Left, including populist references to revolution and the utilization of a fist clenched in solidarity.
 These confiscations, perhaps intended to hoodwink certain less informed people, may occasionally be successful.
 However, Antifa activists should persevere in an alertness to such deceptive activities and, when appropriate, directly and decisively challenge them.
 An indispensable facet of any effective praxis—which is far more important than one’s chosen leftist current—must be intellectual warfare.

-Fascism and its cousins—nazism, alt–rightism, neo–confederalism, white identitarianism and nationalism, nativism, ôðalism or odalism (MP3 and MP4), thuleanism (MP3), xenophobia (MP3), the neo–folkish movement (German, die neo–völkisch Bewegungen; MP3), and an assemblage of ultra–right creeds—negate the unifying essence of humanity.
-Tolerating fascism and the like is unconscionable.
+Fascism and its cousins—nazism, alt–rightism, neo–confederalism, white identitarianism and nationalism, nativism, ôðalism or odalism (MP3 and MP4), thuleanism (MP3), xenophobia (MP3), the neo–folkish movement (German, die neo–völkisch Bewegungen; MP3), third positionism, and an assemblage of ultra–right creeds—negate the unifying essence of humanity.
+Turning a blind eye to fascism and the like is unconscionable.
 Rather, an eradication of this virulent scourge of the Earth must become a universal moral responsibility.
 The multiple contradictions observed in fascistic ideologies should be dutifully acknowledged, established as ethically illegitimate, and then swiftly cast aside as untenable.
 ALCC is dedicated to the proposition that fascism can be thoroughly vanquished in the space of one or two generations.

 ALCC accepts Rosa’s typology of spontaneity and organization.
 Spontaneous uprisings will be largely unplanned responses to continuing deteriorations in the capitalist world–system.
 They shall, quite likely, intensify over the coming months and years.
 Organized revolutionary activities, perhaps persisting for several centuries, will follow the collapse of capitalism.
 Communism, the completion of the dialectic, might then be established in two stages: first, a transnational state and, second, a localized global federation or administration.
-Yet, the political economy to come must be worked out by future generations.
-In the view of the collective’s founder—a communist nurtured in the New Left beginning in 1968—diverse traditionalisms are among of communism’s chief obstacles and, indeed, the last refuges of scoundrels.
+Yet, the political economy to come must be worked out by our heirs or beneficiaries.
+There are no road maps or manuals.
+If you happen to stumble upon a volume, Establishing Communism for Dummies, do not waste your money.
+No such book has been, or could be, written.